A teacher talks to his pupils and shows them how to use a robotic arm.

 You can get help comparing English and international qualifications.

-If your training provider thinks you need to top up your computing knowledge, you might need to do an SKE course before you start your teacher training.
+If your training provider thinks you need to top up your subject knowledge in computing before you become a teacher, you can do a subject knowledge enhancement (SKE) course.

 Fund your teacher training